Skip to main content(Press Enter).

 Scleroderma can develop in every age group from infants to the elderly, but most patients start experiencing symptoms between the ages of 25 to 55.
-And it’s more common in women, with female patients outnumber males by about 4-to-1.
-Like many other autoimmune diseases, symptoms and severity vary from patient-to-patient and diagnosis isn’t easy—all the more reason to shed light on scleroderma and how it manifests.
+And it’s more common in women, with female patients with scleroderma outnumbering males by about 4-to-1.
+Like many other autoimmune diseases, symptoms and severity vary from patient-to-patient and diagnosis isn’t easy—all the more reason to shed light on scleroderma and how it manifests.2

 Scleroderma is a chronic disease that involves the hardening and tightening of the skin and connective tissues.
 It results from an overproduction and accumulation of collagen in body tissues.
 There are two types of scleroderma:

-For most people with scleroderma, they feel hardening and tightening of the skin that might restrict their movement.
-This symptom is also the most visible, presenting with shiny skin patches shaped like ovals, straight lines, or covering wide area of their trunks or limbs.
+Most people with this disease feel hardening and tightening of the skin that might restrict their movement.
+This symptom is also the most visible, too, presenting with shiny skin patches shaped like ovals, straight lines, or covering wide area of their trunks or limbs.

-Some people feel an exaggerated response—pain, numbness, or color changes—in their fingers or toes when they’re experiencing cold temperatures or emotional distress.
+Some people feel an exaggerated response—pain, numbness or color changes—in their fingers or toes when they’re experiencing cold temperatures or emotional distress.
 If their digestive system is affected, people may have acid reflux; if their intestinal muscles aren't moving food properly through the intestines, they’ll have trouble absorbing nutrients.
-When the disease affects a person’s heart, lung, or kidneys function, they can suffer very serious symptoms to varying degrees.
+When the disease affects a person’s heart, lung or kidneys function, they can suffer very serious symptoms to varying degrees.
+3

 Rare autoimmune diseases can be a challenge to diagnose.
-Doctors take into account a patient’s medical history, a physical exam, lab tests, and a skin biopsy.
+Doctors take into account a patient’s medical history, a physical exam, lab tests and a skin biopsy.
 A case that’s diagnosed and treated early has a better chance of not becoming more serious, but scleroderma has no cure—yet.
 There is no drug on the market that can stop the overproduction of collagen, but there are various medications available to help patients control their symptoms and prevent complications.
-These include drugs that dilate blood vessels, suppress the immune system, reduce stomach acid, and relive pain.
+These include drugs that dilate blood vessels, suppress the immune system, reduce stomach acid and relieve pain.